astorDev/windows-uwp.ru-ru/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   Вернитесь в UserAccount.cs и удалите комментарий для списка устройств Passport.
+-   Return to in UserAccount.cs and uncomment the list of Passport devices.

     ```cs
     using System.Collections.Generic;